Ukrainian culture during the Russo-Ukrainian war: Damage

 On 8 May, Russian shelling damaged a historic Jewish cemetery in Hlukhiv.
 Some graves were destroyed by falling trees, and the cemetery was littered with pieces of roof from neighboring houses.

 As of June 2023, 634 incidents of Russian artillery or rocket attacks on educational and cultural institutions had been recorded across Kharkiv oblast alone, and evidence pointed to intentional targeting of such institutions.
 On 28 October 2024, the Derzhprom building in Kharkiv was hit.

+A report by Ukraine's Ministry of Culture reported that as of February 2026 and since the beginning of the war 1,685 cultural heritage sites and 2,483 cultural infrastructure facilities have been either destroyed or damaged.
+The report further stated that the war had also taken the lives of 346 artists and 132 Ukrainian and foreign media professions, with the estimated total loss to the country of about $4.2 billon, and the overall loss to the cultural sector including revenue exceeded $31 billion.

 Looting

 In April 2022, the Mariupol City Council announced that over two thousand exhibits had been looted from Mariupol museums, including original works by Arkhip Kuindzhi and Ivan Aivazovsky.
 Most exhibits from the Museum of Local Lore and Kuindzhi Art Museum had been removed by Russian occupation forces.
 However, the director of the Mariupol Local History Museum, Natalia Kapustnikova, told the pro-Kremlin news outlet Izvestiya that she had handed over the works of Aivazovsky and Kuindzhi to Russian forces "following the end of the hostilities".